Umer-Ishtiaq-4/AI-Chatbot-W-Support-For-MCP/COMPLETE_BUILD_FIX.md

 ## Summary of All Fixes

-Railway Docker build was failing with Supabase initialization errors during `npm run build`.
-This required **two separate fixes**.
+Railway Docker build was failing with initialization errors during `npm run build`.
+This required **three separate fixes** to handle module-level initialization of external clients.

 ---